 - Proliferative diabetic retinopathy (PDR) is more advanced and severe.
 It develops when new blood vessels grow in response to severe ischemia.
 The growth of new blood vessels is called neovascularization.
 These new blood vessels are abnormal and may cause severe bleeding, glaucoma, and retinal detachment.

 During the first stage of diabetic retinopathy (NPDR), while immediate treatment may not be required unless you have macular edema or macular ischemia, it is critical that your condition be monitored by a skilled retina specialist.
 If you do require treatment at this stage, the ophthalmologist may recommend a type of laser surgery to slow the leakage of fluid and prevent further vision loss.

 In the more advanced stage of diabetic retinopathy, PDR, your ophthalmologist will most likely recommend laser surgery to seal off leaking blood vessels and discourage further blood vessel growth.
 The earlier the laser treatment is started, the more successful it can be.
 Although it does not cure diabetic retinopathy, it can help save your remaining vision.

 The best way to preserve your good vision is to control your blood-sugar levels, which reduces the chance of retinopathy and slows down its rate of advancement.

 To discuss diabetic retinopathy treatment options in Berks County, get in touch with Eye Consultants of Pennsylvania today.
-Our board-certified, fellowship-trained specialists have an excellent track record of success treating diabetic patients in Lancaster, Ephrata, Reading, and Wyomissing, PA and beyond.
+Our board-certified, fellowship-trained specialists have an excellent track record of success treating diabetic patients in Lancaster, Ephrata, Lebanon, Reading, and Wyomissing, PA and beyond.

 For an appointment, call toll-free 1-800-762-7132.